MicrosoftDocs/azure-docs/articles/active-directory/develop/access-tokens.md

 - Use `roles` to see permissions that have been granted to the subject of the token.
 - Use `oid` or `sub` to validate that the calling service principal is the expected one.

 If the application needs to distinguish between app-only access tokens and access tokens for users, use the `idtyp` [optional claim](active-directory-optional-claims.md).
-Add the `idtyp` claim to the `accessToken` field, and check for the value `app`, app-only access tokens can be detected.
+To detect app-only access tokens, add the `idtyp` claim to the `accessToken` field, and check for the value `app`.
 ID tokens and access tokens for users won't have the `idtyp` claim included.

 ## Token revocation